Taming-the-BEAST/Introduction-to-BEAST2/README.md

 DensiTree is provided as a part of the BEAST2 package so you do not need to install it separately.

-### Tracer

-Tracer ([http://tree.bio.ed.ac.uk/software/tracer](http://tree.bio.ed.ac.uk/software/tracer)) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
-This program can be used for visual inspection and to assess convergence.
-It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
-It can also be used to investigate potential parameter correlations.
-We will be using Tracer v{{ page.tracerversion }}.

-### FigTree

-FigTree ([http://tree.bio.ed.ac.uk/software/figtree](http://tree.bio.ed.ac.uk/software/figtree)) is a program for viewing trees and producing publication-quality figures.
-It can interpret the node-annotations created on the summary trees by TreeAnnotator, allowing the user to display node-based statistics (e.g. posterior probabilities).
-We will be using FigTree v{{ page.figtreeversion }}.

 ----